Life at the Oxford University Press

 - Lots of articles, reports, white papers, books, mainly on product management, linguistics, and parenting.
 Essentially skilling up for the big news this 2019 is bringing—new job and Frosty.

-- Josh on Netflix.
-Started watching it right after I Think You Should Leave, which I legitimately consider one of the best shows I’ve ever watched.
+- Catching up with It’s Always Sunny in Philadelphia on Netflix.
+Started watching it right after Josh and I Think You Should Leave.
 Been loving Netflix’s comedy catalogue lately.

 - Walking along the Thames river and taking pics like this.